StefanKarpinski/Cards.jl/README.md

   * 4 bits for the rank from 0-15, meaning:
     * 0 – low joker
     * 1 – low ace
-    * 2-10 – numbered cards
+    * 2-10 – number cards
-    * 11 – jack
-    * 12 – queen
-    * 13 – king
+    * 11-13 – jack, queen, king
     * 14 – high ace
     * 15 – high joker

 * `Hand`: uses 64 bits of a `UInt64` to represent all possible hands (sets) of cards.

-The design of having both high and low aces and jokers allows hands from many different games to be represented in a single scheme, with consistent rank ordering.
+The design of having high and low aces and jokers allows hands from many different games to be represented in a single scheme, with consistent rank ordering.
 If you're representing hands from a game with aces high, use the `A♣`, `A♢`, `A♡`, `A♠` cards; if you're representing hands from a game with aces low, use the `1♣`, `1♢`, `1♡`, `1♠` cards instead.

 ## Example usage: